Beethoven’s Residences and Favorite Haunts in Vienna

 Café Frauenhuber and Beyond

-Café Frauenhuber, one of Vienna’s oldest coffeehouses, holds a special place in Beethoven’s history.
-It is said that both Mozart and Beethoven graced its tables with impromptu performances.
+Café Frauenhuber at Himmelpfortgasse 6, one of Vienna’s oldest surviving coffeehouses (open since 1788), holds a special place in Beethoven’s history.
+Both Mozart and Beethoven gave private concerts in its rooms — Mozart performed there in 1788, and Beethoven followed in subsequent years.
 While the interior has evolved over the centuries, the spirit of creative collaboration still lingers, making it a must-visit spot for fans and history buffs alike.

 Taverns and Wine Houses